-So there you have it; my summer of video gaming learning that encompases science, math, computer programming, art and reading.
+So there you have it; my summer of video gaming learning that encompasses science, math, computer programming, art, and reading.
 Did I miss anything?

 How about you?
 Please share your ideas for getting your kids learning this summer!
 Thanks!
 I’d appreciate the ideas!